-- Programme Benefits Realisation and Monitoring Plan due to be submitted to the MGD Board for approval Q4 22/23. - Official opening of the Digital Health Demonstration and Simulation Environment Space late Q4 22/23 in the Alexander Graham Bell Building which is part of UHI-Moray. - Bus Revolution scheduled to commence delivery in Q1 23/24 in the assumption Government clearance of the Full Business Case is received in Q4 22/23 - The remaining six projects are scheduled to submit their Full Business Cases to the MGD Board for approval by Q3 23/24.
-Anticipated that four will receive Government clearance and have entered delivery before December, meaning the Deal should finish the next reporting period with six of the eight projects in delivery. - By the end of Q3 23/24, all of the Digital Health project's five living labs are expected to have completed their development stage, with two expected to reach the evaluation stage.
+- Programme Benefits Realisation and Monitoring Plan due to be submitted to the MGD Board for approval Q4 22/23. - Official opening of the Digital Health Demonstration and Simulation Environment Space late Q4 22/23 in the Alexander Graham Bell Building which is part of UHI-Moray. - Subject to approval of the Full Business Case being provided in March 2023, the first phase of Bus Revolution services will commence in Q1 23/24. - The remaining six projects are scheduled to submit their Full Business Cases to the MGD Board for approval by Q3 23/24.
+Anticipated that four will receive Government clearance

+- and Council approval enabling them to enter delivery before December, meaning the Deal should finish the next reporting period with six of the eight projects in delivery. - By the end of Q3 23/24, all of the Digital Health project's five living labs are expected to have completed their development stage, with two expected to reach the evaluation stage.